 Mill Bank is a Yorkshire in Bloom Gold award-winning village in a conservation area.
 Its past is rooted in the cotton, woollen and silk industries.
 One hundred and fifty years ago the population was three times its current size and there were five local mills, seven pubs and a variety of shops, including one of the original Co-op shops which opened in the village in 1865.

 Following a period of serious decline, the village was rescued from imminent demolition and made a conservation area in the 1976.
 The mills are gone, as are the shops.
-The Millbank pub/restaurant closed in 2010 and reopened, in December 2012, as a community cafe, but this also has been closed since Late Summer 2014 for structural repairs.
+The Millbank pub/restaurant closed in 2010 and reopened, in December 2012, as a community cafe.

 The village is on a steep south-facing valley with Lumb Beck, a fast flowing stream that previously provided power for the mills, at the foot of the hill.
 There are old pack horse trails, ancient highways and many footpaths criss-crossing the hillsides.
 The Calderdale Way passes through the village and is popular with ramblers and hill walkers.